arthurflor23/handwritten-text-recognition/README.md

 #### Synthesis

--   `--discriminator-steps`: Set the discriminator step frequency for the synthesis workflow.
+-   `--discriminator-steps`: Set the repetition of steps for discriminator training in synthesis workflow.
+-   `--generator-steps`: Set the skipping steps for generator training in synthesis workflow.
 -   `--synthesis-ratio`: Set the synthetic data ratio for synthesis and recognition workflow.

 #### Training